ShivaniSharma088/Basic-SQL/README.md

 What are the most common diseases treated at hospitals that do well in the category of  patient readmissions? most common diseases.SQL ![Screenshot 2022-03-05 at 11 19 36 AM](https://user-images.githubusercontent.com/100989289/156874596-359ee492-0e99-4cf3-b38e-bd1d4e49fada.png)
  What are 5  populous zip codes in the US in the 2010 census?
 5 populous zip codes in the US.SQL![Screenshot 2022-03-05 at 11 34 03 AM](https://user-images.githubusercontent.com/100989289/156874635-8959f83b-520e-48b8-88d1-2627e7f5b274.png)
 Which are the stations that uploaded the most number of files in 2016? stations to upload files in 2016.SQL ![Screenshot 2022-03-05 at 11 49 40 AM](https://user-images.githubusercontent.com/100989289/156874766-79faa9d0-3d00-459b-a41d-1e02fb0c422b.png)
-How are the 2020 political ads for President sales file have been submitted for New Hampshire?
-How many airports are listed within the gazetteer whose names contain the word airport?
+How are the 2020 political ads for President sales file have been submitted for New Hampshire?m How many airports are listed within the gazetteer whose names contain the word airport?